spm/spm-docs/docs/tutorials/fmri/group/index.md

 To demonstrate these analyses, we will use a semantic matching task from [Seghier et al. (2010)](https://doi.org/10.1523/JNEUROSCI.3377-10.2010) where both left and right handed participants were instructed to respond either with their left or right hand.
 Consequently, the dataset consists of the following groups: (1) right handed responding with their right hand, (2) right handed responding with their left hand, (3) left handed responding with their right hand, and (4) left handed responding with their left hand.
 In the examples described here we will only focus on the effects of response hand and handedness, but if you are interested in other analyses that can be performed with these data, please refer to [the accompanying publication](https://doi.org/10.1523/JNEUROSCI.3377-10.2010).

-The data archive for this tutorial can be (downloaded from here)[].
+The data archive for this tutorial can be [downloaded from here](https://www.fil.ion.ucl.ac.uk/spm/data/fmri_group_semantic/fmri_group_analysis_semantic.zip).
 The data has already been preprocessed and first-level models have been specified.
 The data structure of the archive is as follows:

 ```
 derivatives